 - Enquiry Data includes data you provided us with when you contact us for customer service assistance (by any means of communication including written communications, via our website, telephone, email, or our social media channels) or when you visit us at a public event, such as a trade show or exhibition or participate in one of our surveys, we may record all customer service communications and keep information about the particular communication, including your name, the product(s) you bought, the reason why you contacted us, and the advice we gave you so we can track the resolution of any customer service issues and for customer service training purposes.

 - Usage Data includes information about how you use our website, products and services, as well as the frequency and pattern of your service use

 - Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.

-We will use your data to:
+How we will use your data: